soijebor/Bike_Sharing/README.md

   * Does the population affect the number of people who will use the bike-sharing program?
   The population doesn't necessarily affect who will us e the bike sharing program as after doing my research and found out that Des Moines has a lot of visitors yearly.

-I also looked into some other questions I had in mind like the relationship between both cities by Poverty level, Age and Gender:
+Other questions that comes to mind showing relationship between both cities:
+  * Population Growth Rate: From my analysis, we can see that Des Moines is a growing city since the 1980's
+  * Age : Our prime riders are with the age group of 25 to 29 years.
+Also, both cities have a large population within 25 to 29 years
+  * Gender: From my analysis, I can tell that in both NYC and Des Moines there is a higher percentage of female population.
   * Poverty Level: The poverty level of Des Moines and NYC are similar, we can expect similar ridership ratio.
-  * Age Group: Our prime riders are with 25-29 years old so as our population rate for both Des Moines and NYC, but there is steady use from 25-68 years old.
-  * Gender: From my analysis, I can tell that in both NYC and Des Moines there is a higher percentage of female population.
   * Competition: we have a competitor...
 BCycle
   * Tourism: In 2016, Des Moines welcomed about 13.7 million visitors while NYC had about 67 million.